Health Benefits of Microgreens & How To Grow Your Own!

 Microgreens are young greens that are approximately 1–3 inches (2.5–7.5 cm) tall.
 To put it simply, microgreens are the growth phase that comes after the sprout and before the baby greens.
 They are comparable to sprouts, but unlike sprouts, microgreen need soil and sunlight to grow!
 Another difference between sprouts and microgreens is that sprouts do not have any leaves, while small, primary leaves are evident on the microgreens.

 The similarity between sprouts and microgreens is that they both offer powerful nutritional value!
 Sprouts and microgreens have the highest concentration of nutrients per calorie of any food!
 While they are small in size, they actually offer more nutritional value than mature greens, and often offer a lot more flavour!

 Health benefits of microgreens

 Despite their small size, microgreens pack a nutritional punch!
 They're densely concentrated with powerful nutrients, often offering higher levels of nutrition than mature greens or vegetables!
 In fact, research shows that nutrient levels in microgreens can be up to nine times higher than those found in mature greens!
 Pretty impressive, don't you think?

-Our ancestors understood the benefits of incorporating microgreens into our diet, and the advantages that they provide to our health and well-being!
+Our ancestors understood the benefits of incorporating microgreens into their diet, and the advantages that microgreens provide to health and well-being!
 Microgreens are known to be rich in fibre, potassium, manganese, iron, zinc, magnesium, copper, antioxidants, various vitamins and beneficial plant compounds.
 Due to their concentrated nutrients, microgreens have wonderful health benefits and may improve various medical conditions such as heart problems, diabetes, cancer, Alzheimer's and more (depending on the plant species).

 Other benefits of growing your own microgreens